th-we/deskflow-wiki/Releasing.md

 1. Set version in `CMakeLists.txt`
 2. Update `deploy/linux/org.deskflow.deskflow.metainfo.xml`
    - Go to [Releases](https://github.com/deskflow/deskflow/releases) and compare continuous to the last release
-   - Manually write an abridged is of bullet points based on commits
+   - Manually write an abridged list of bullet points based on commits
+   - Target audience for the metainfo file is Linux users (condense Windows/macOS list items)
    - Add a new release to the `releases` section of metainfo file
    - Date format is: YYYY-MM-DD
 3. After landing the PR, tag the release